temporalio/vscode-debugger-extension/README.md

   }
   ```

+*Note that the file must be within your project directory so it can find `node_modules/`.*

 ## Contributing

 The development flow is pretty standard for a Node.js / VS Code extension.
 Some useful commands listed below: